Go to the first, previous, next, last section, table of contents.

 -fzeros

-normally treats DATA
+g77 normally treats DATA and

 other statements that are used to specify initial values of zero